Eggs 'n' Baker

 Eggs 'n' Baker is a Saturday morning Children's BBC music and cookery show presented by Bucks Fizz singer Cheryl Baker.
 It was often shown in the early morning slot before the magazine show, Going Live!.

 During this time Baker was still a member of Bucks Fizz and would often appear with the group on the show.

-The show ran on BBC1 from 1988 to 1993.
+The show ran on BBC1 with four series from 1988 to 1993.